hashi-strawb/tfc-count-workspace-applies/README.md

 ```

-Then run the script with
+Then run the script with parameters:
+* Name of organization
+* Date in YYYY-MM-DD format

 ```
 ./applies.sh lmhd 2021-12-01
 ```